 How Chapter 13 Bankruptcy Works

 In a Chapter 13 bankruptcy case, the debtor puts forward a plan, following the rules set forth in the bankruptcy laws, to repay certain creditors over a period of time, usually from future income.
 A Chapter 13 bankruptcy case may be advantageous in that the debtor is allowed to get caught up on a mortgage or car loans without the threat of foreclosure or repossession, and is allowed to keep exempt and non-exempt property.
-The debtor’s plan is a document outlining to the Bankruptcy Court how the debtor proposes to dispose of the claims of the debtor’s creditors.
-The debtor’s property is protected from seizure from creditors, including mortgage and other lien holders, as long as the proposed payments are made and necessary insurance coverage’s remain in place.
-The plan generally requires monthly payments to the bankruptcy trustee over a period of three to five years.
+The debtor’s plan outlines how that individual will resolve the debt they owe their creditors.
+Payment plans typically last anywhere from three to five years, during which the debtor will make payments to the bankruptcy trustee.
+Creditors will be unable to seize the debtor’s property as long as the debtor sticks to their payment plan and retains any necessary insurance coverage.
 If you are employed, arrangements will be made to have these payments made automatically through payroll deductions after the confirmation of your Chapter 13 bankruptcy plan.

 The Requirements For Chapter 13

 You must list all your debts, (including claims against you which you dispute, personal loans, etc.), assets and other information in the Bankruptcy Petition.

 About three to four weeks after the Bankruptcy Petition is filed, a Hearing, (known as the 341 Creditor’s Meeting), is held in Wilmington to give your creditors an opportunity to question you and to determine if the Bankruptcy Petition is in order.
 A trustee is assigned to your case, and he/she will ask whether you are familiar with the Bankruptcy Petition, whether you have listed all your debts and assets, and how you got into financial trouble.